Blaster the Rocket Man: 1994–1995: Formation and Disasteroid

 According to the band's myspace page, in 1994 Daniel Petersen (aka "Otto Bot") came up with the idea for a rock opera entitled "Blaster the Rocketboy."
 This never came to be, but instead grew into a punk rock band with the same name.
 During the band's formation, many changes in the lineup occurred, until it finally solidified with Daniel Petersen on the microphone, his brother Dave on drums, Michael “The Man” Schauss on the bass, and Chris Dickens on guitar.
 Daniel's brother Dave was only 13 at the time, and he was the main songwriter.
 In late '94, the band joined Boot to Head Records and put out their first album, Disasteroid, the next year.
 This cassette tape attracted attention, and a small fan base began to form.
 The cassette sold out and remained out of print until '98, when it was re-released.
 This, too, sold out, and the album can now be found on The Anatomy of a Monster, the band's final release.

 1996–1998: Succulent Space Food for Teething Vampires and touring

-Soon after, the band released its second album, titled Succulent Space Food for Teething Vampires, in late '96/early '97.
+Soon after, the band released its second album, Succulent Space Food for Teething Vampires, in late '96/early '97.
+This was the group's final album with "Boot to Head Records" before going to Jackson Rubio Records under the name "Blaster the Rocket Man."

+A common theme throughout the album is redemption through Jesus Christ, found in such songs as "All the Way to the Blood Bank," with the lyrics, "What can wash away my sin?
+Nothing but the blood of Jesus!," and in "Flesheaters,"Oh, I'm alive in Christ."
+As is typical with the horror punk genre, many of the band's songs deal with "monsters" such as werewolves ("American Werewolf"), vampires ("All the Way to the Blood Bank"), and many others in "Creature Feature."

 The CD did well, and Blaster's fan base was growing.
 During this time Daniel took over songwriting duties, penning most of the tracks on the record.
 In 1998, the band went on tour with The Huntingtons.